scalameta/scalameta/RELEASING.md

   * https://github.com/scalameta/scalameta/releases/new.
   * In the dropdown, pick the recently pushed tag.
   * In the release title, say `Scalameta vx.y.z`.
-  * Write the release notes using [3.3.0 release notes](https://github.com/scalameta/scalameta/releases/tag/v3.3.0)
+  * Write the release notes using [3.7.0 release notes](https://github.com/scalameta/scalameta/releases/edit/v3.7.0)
     as a template.
+In the future, we may automate this step.
   * Click "Save draft".
 The release is still not ready for an announcement, so we shouldn't "Publish release" just yet.
 * Finalize the release on Sonatype: